-Over the last decade, it has become clear that the renewable energy industry is now one of the most influential industries in the world.
-With a growing urgency around alternative energy solutions, businesses are looking into ways they can invest in future-proof methods.
+The renewable energy industry is now one of the most influential industries in the world: with growing urgency to find alternative energy solutions, businesses are keen to invest in future-proof methods.

 In 2017, the global renewable energy market was valued at $928.0 Billion and is expected to reach $1,512.3 Billion by 2025.

-With 85% of users wanting to see more videos from brands, video is quickly becoming an essential part of any marketing or communications strategy.
-But with so much video content out there, the creativity and branding need to be high-quality, or your efforts will get lost in a sea of similar content.
+With 85% of users wanting to see more videos from brands, video is quickly becoming an essential part of any renewable energy content marketing strategy.
+But with so much video content out there, you need to prioritise high-quality creativity and branding or your efforts will get lost in a sea of similar content.

 More companies are investing in animation to help create a unique brand identity while delving deeper into the core messaging.

 - Reaches people on new channels

 Video marketing is widely supported by most platforms.
-Whether on your website, social media or at virtual events, it’s going to be a valuable tool for you to have a presence on platforms that may not have made sense in the past.
+Whether on your website, social media platforms or at in-person or virtual events, it’s a valuable tool for you to improve your presence on new channels

-For example, with video content tailored to social media, you can create a short series of Instagram stories explaining how your product or service works.
-It’s a great way to generate awareness without taking up too much of their time.
+With video content tailored to social media posts, you can create a short series of Instagram stories to explain how your product or service works.
+It’s a great way to generate awareness amongst potential customers without taking up too much of their time.
 Utilising more video content also means you are more likely to rank higher in search engine results, which will drive further traffic to your website.

 The topic of renewable or alternative energy could fill countless books.
-The subject matter is complex and very few people have the time to fully understand it.
+The subject matter is complex and few people have the time to fully understand it.

-With animated video, you can use different animation styles, like kinetic typography, to clearly demonstrate statistics and explain complex subjects.
+With animated video, you can use different animation styles, such as kinetic typography, to clearly demonstrate statistics and explain complex subjects simply.